BarryDigby/barrydigby.github.io/scRNA-Seq/Nextflow.md

 # Walkthrough
 The analysis using `kallisto` and `bustools` uses directory as outputs and inputs to downstream processes which we have not encountered before.

-I will demonstrate how these work with some proof of concept scripts below.
+I will demonstrate how these work.

 ***